Table of Contents

 1) Prescription Assistance Program (DPAP) – this program, unfortunately, is no longer in effect, having ended in August of 2017.

 2) Adult Day Care and Alzheimer's Day Treatment Programs – via these programs, seniors are supervised during daytime hours, while also receiving non-medical care.
 Medical care is also provided via the Alzheimer’s Day Treatment Program.

-3) Caregiver Assistance, Respite, Education (CARE) Delaware Program – this program is intended to support caregivers by offering respite care, support groups, and training.
+3) Delaware Assistance for Caregivers Program, previously called the Caregiver Assistance, Respite, Education (CARE) Delaware Program is intended to support caregivers by offering respite care, support groups, and skills training.

 4) Generations Community Living Program - this program provides adult foster care in private homes.
-Supervision, assistance with daily tasks, meals, and transportation are additional benefits.
+Supervision, assistance with daily tasks, meals, medication reminders, and transportation are additional benefits.

 There are additional financial options for care aside from the programs available from the state.
 The Resource Locator Tool can help to locate different federal and non-profit options available to Delaware residents.
 If those seeking assistance are elderly veterans, there are also programs available to help them, as well as tax credits, loan options, and home modification assistance.
 Search here at no charge, to find the most suitable program based on your circumstances.